radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Reconnection attempts

-In contrast to RADIUS/UDP, RADIUS/(D)TLS establishes a (D)TLS session before transmitting any RADIUS packets.
+In contrast to RADIUS/UDP, RadSec establishes a (D)TLS session before transmitting any RADIUS packets.
 Therefore, in addition to retransmission of RADIUS packets, RadSec clients also have to deal with connection retries.

 Except in cases where an attempted resumption of a TLS session was closed by a RadSec server, RadSec clients MUST NOT immediately reconnect to a server after a failed connection attempt.